noahplacke/BDS_FIFA/index.md

 ### Cleaning Data

-In order to get our data into a usable form, we had to do a few things including removing replacing some NaN values with zeroes, removing the other NaN filled rows, and converting strings that were meant to be used as numbers into usable integers or floats.
+In order to get our data into a fully usable form, we had to do a few things including removing replacing some NaN values with zeroes, removing the other NaN filled rows, and converting strings that were meant to be used as numbers into usable integers or floats.

 Initially, the goal was to get rid of any players who have NaN values populating a majority of their columns as they won't be of much use to us when making predictions.
 An issue with that is that if a player is a goalkeeper (GK), then every single column with a position chemistry was NaN.
 It didn't seem right to just throw out the goalkeepers, so we began by replacing those specific NaN values with 0 to indicate they had no chemistry in other positions.
 To do that, we only dropped rows that had NaN in two of the columns, Club and Position.
 When we did this, we were left with only NaN values relating to goalkeeper missing values.